IBM/dap-blueprint/Deploy.md

 #### Funding and transferring

-After creating a user wallet and obtaining a new bitcoin address, you can use the address to obtain some test BTCs from one of the following bitcoin faucet sites.
+After creating a user wallet and obtaining a new bitcoin address, you can use the address to obtain some test bitcoin from one of the following bitcoin faucet sites.

 - https://coinfaucet.eu/en/btc-testnet/
 - https://bitcoinfaucet.uo1.net/